aws/aws-eks-best-practices/content/scalability/docs/workloads.md

 There are two strategies to reduce the number of watches on Secrets:

 * For applications that don’t need access to Kubernetes resources, you can disable auto-mounting service account secrets by setting automountServiceAccountToken: false
-* If your application’s secrets are static and will not be modified in the future, mark the [Secret as Immutable](https://kubernetes.io/docs/concepts/configuration/secret/#secret-immutable).
-The kubelet does not need maintain a watch for immutable secrets.
+* If your application’s secrets are static and will not be modified in the future, mark the [secret as immutable](https://kubernetes.io/docs/concepts/configuration/secret/#secret-immutable).
+The kubelet does not maintain an API watch for immutable secrets.

 To disable automatically mounting a service account to pods you can use the following setting in your workload.
 You can override these settings if specific workloads need a service account.